Chronic Bad Breath (Halitosis)

 However, even these have an oral component which is usually the biggest factor in bad breath.

-Before starting any bad breath treatment, we encourage you to contact our Breath Counselor for a complimentary 15 minute consultation.
+Before starting any bad breath treatment, we encourage you to contact our Breath Counselor for a complimentary phone consultation.
 She will be able to answer your questions and help you understand the differences between bad breath treatment options.